bkoprucu/jekyll4test/_posts/2023-10-15-Cat-sitting.md

 ### Dishwasher soap

 Dishwasher soap is in the cabinet, on the left side of vacuum.<br>
-- **The package doesn't melt in the dishwasher, you'll have to open it**
+- The package doesn't melt in the dishwasher, you'll have to open it.
-- **Soap box emits toxic gas. so keep the box in its cabinet**
+- Soap box emits toxic gas. so keep the box in its cabinet.

 ![](/assets/images/posts/cat-sitting/dishwasher_soap.jpeg)